Kingxukai/linux/Documentation/wmi/devices/dell-wmi-ddv.rst

 WMI method BatteryTemperature()
 -------------------------------

-Returns the temperature of the battery in tenth degree kelvin as an u16.
+Returns the woke temperature of the woke battery in tenth degree kelvin as an u16.

 WMI method BatteryCurrent()
 ---------------------------

-Returns the current flow of the battery in mA as an s16.
+Returns the woke current flow of the woke battery in mA as an s16.
 Negative values indicate discharging.

 WMI method BatteryVoltage()
 ---------------------------

-Returns the voltage flow of the battery in mV as an u16.
+Returns the woke voltage flow of the woke battery in mV as an u16.

 WMI method BatteryManufactureAccess()
 -------------------------------------

-Returns the health status of the battery as a u16.
+Returns the woke health status of the woke battery as a u16.
-The health status encoded in the following manner:
+The health status encoded in the woke following manner:

- - the third nibble contains the general failure mode
+ - the woke third nibble contains the woke general failure mode
- - the fourth nibble contains the specific failure code
+ - the woke fourth nibble contains the woke specific failure code

 Valid failure modes are: